supreet-kulkarni/Json-base-inventory-management-system-using-python/README.md

  4.sells.json

  1)product.ipynb
-     *This is python jupyter notebook file
+     - This is python jupyter notebook file
-     *Using this file admin can add,edit or delete products in inventory 2)purchase.ipynb
+     - Using this file admin can add,edit or delete products in inventory 2)pur chase.ipynb
      *This is python jupyter notebook file
      *Using this file customers can purchase products from the inventory *At the end order bill will be generated